 We’ll also tie off the lower grids to the strings of the straw bales which should help keep them from leaning.
 As the bales get water logged, the increased weight will add to anchoring of the frame.

-Here’s a video clip on our latest panel this spring for squash, cucumbers and scarlet runner beans.
+Here’s a video clip on our latest panel last spring for squash, cucumbers and scarlet runner beans.

 An Amazing Gourd Tunnel